Dr Sampson: Your Oral Microbiome Is Linked To This Disease!

 TL;DR

-• Mouth breathing versus nose breathing has significant impacts on oral health, dental development, and can increase ADHD risk in children
+- Mouth breathing versus nose breathing has significant impacts on ADHD risk, facial development, and overall health outcomes in children

 Episode Recap